Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 - Schedule local repeatable or one-time notifications.
 - Cancel scheduled or already displayed notifications.
 - Android:
-  - Create and modify notification channels/categories on Android Oreo and above
+  - Create and modify notification channels (categories) on Android Oreo and above.
   - Set custom notification icons.
 - iOS:
-  - Use the Apple Push Notification Service  (APNs) to send receive notifications.
+  - Use the Apple Push Notification Service  (APNs) to receive remote notifications.
-  - Modify remote notification content if they are received while the app is running.
+  - Modify remote notification content if notifications are received while the app is running.
-  - Group notification into threads (only  supported on iOS 12+)
+  - Group notifications into threads (only  supported on iOS 12+)

 **Requirements:**

-- Supports Android 4.1 (API 16)/iOS 10 and newer.
+- Supports Android 4.1 (API 16)/iOS 10 or above.
-- Compatible with Unity 2018.2 and newer.
+- Compatible with Unity 2018.2 or above.
 &nbsp;

 ## Android